AboveYou/dotfiles/nvim/nvim.md

 # NeoVim

-The config needs to be places in `/home/basti/.config/nvim/init.vim`.
+The config needs to be placed in `~/.config/nvim/init.vim`.

-For plugin install I use `vim-plug`, which should be installed automatically while loading the config.
+For plugin installation I use `vim-plug`, which should be installed automatically while loading the config.

-The only dependency for the plugins is NERDFonts, see how to install it[here](https://github.com/ryanoasis/nerd-fonts).
+The only dependency for the plugins is NERDFonts, see how to install them [here](https://github.com/ryanoasis/nerd-fonts).

 ### Shortcuts
-A few (custom) shortcuts I use are:
+The few (custom) shortcuts I use are:

 `C-f` - toggle NERDTree
 `++` - toggle NERDCommenter (visual and plain)
 `C-ww` - switch to next split